SebSaenz/Elec-Pot/module 2 transistors/Guia_2_Transistores_de_Potencia.md

 -Bipolar junction transistors (BJTs)

 MOSFETs, BJTs, IGBTs can be assumed as ideal switches to explain the power conversion techniques.
 A transistor can be operated as a switch.
+However, the choice between a BJT and an MOSFET in the converter circuits is not obvious, but each of them can replace a switch, provided that its voltage and current ratings meet the output requirements of the converter.
 ## Power MOSFET
   ![Imagen 1](Images/1.jpeg)
 <p align="center"><b>Fig. 1</p>